langsci/XMLBooks/doc/user-guide.md

 </table>

-*Happy hacking!*

 ## Project ideas: What can you do with it?

 Some ideas for applications:

-* A language guessing game: show a random word from the data (that has a language label) and let the player guess from four options which language it might be from.
+* A language guessing game: show a random word from an example with a language label and let the player guess from four options which language it might be from.

+* Generate a lexicon for a language by collecting all word or morpheme glosses.

-* Find interesting ways to visualize glossed linguistic example sentences, using e.g. interactive tables (show/hide translations or metadata), links to other example sentences that contain the same words, a lexicon (word index) with links to example sentences, etc.
+* Find interesting ways of visualizing glossed linguistic example sentences, using e.g. interactive tables where the user can show or hide certain information, like translations or metadata.